TUESDAYS AT MATTIE’S

-We write in response to a prompt, with the opportunity to read and discuss your work afterwards.
+We write in response to a prompt, and there’s the opportunity to read your work aloud afterwards.

 Place: aternating between Mattie Furphy House, 88 Kirkland Street, Swanbourne, and online via Zoom